The following guide may be useful for anyone wanting to get the best from the website application and content.

 - Go Button - start/stop configured media for each post

 - Analysis - text analysis of the page in terms of words

 - Views - a standard set of views augmenting the main content

-- Themes - static and animated background themes for our poems
+- Themes - static and animated background themes for the poems

-Our main menu contains links to our main pages -
+Our main menu contains links to the main pages -

-- Home - landing page for our website
+- Home - landing page for the website

-- Portfolios - our playful portfolios of poems, sounds, worlds and correspondence
+- Portfolios - the playful portfolios of poems, sounds, worlds and collections

 - Galleries - collections of all good stuff across the site